PIFAnySystemsCanada/esp32-network-component/README.md

 ## What is it?

-This is a component for the ESP-IDF 4.1 or better.
+This is a component for the ESP-IDF 4.4 or better.
 It is intended for IOT situations were devices are tested in a lab first, and then deployed to the field.
 This module provides both ethernet and wifi functionality.
 The module is designed to work where the WIFI connection is unstable.
+The driver set supports setting the WIFI parameters in the field with the Espressif BluFi app saving the need to hard code them at build time.
+The option to hard code them is still available.

 The WIFI driver supports the following features:

+* Automatic configuation via the Espressif BluFi protocol and BluFi app (only the Bluedriod stack is supported)
-* support for two SSID's (one for development, one for field)
+* Manual configuration support for two SSID's (one for development, one for field)
 * retry on connection failure or connection drop - expects the WIFI connection to be flakey.
 * able to check if the WIFI connection has been established and working
 * able to wait until the WIFI connection has been established
 * support for two status LED's depending on if the WIFI is connected, dropped, reconnecting, etc

+For the BluFi protocol, get the apps: [Android version](https://github.com/EspressifApp/EspBlufi) and [iOS version](https://itunes.apple.com/cn/app/espblufi/id1450614082?mt=8)
+BluFi protocol info is here: [BluFi protocol](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/blufi.html?highlight=blufi#the-frame-formats-defined-in-blufi)

 The ethernet driver supports the following features: